 2. Conduct a Thorough Traffic Impact Assessment

 A traffic impact study is required before implementing a traffic management strategy.
-This evaluation examines how your event or project will impact nearby traffic, including assessing public transportation paths, pedestrian flow, and traffic load.
+This evaluation examines how your event or project will impact nearby traffic, including assessing public transportation paths, pedestrian flow, and traffic load, which is where traffic management services become essential.

 The evaluation should also consider peak hours when the traffic is heavy.
 For instance, the morning rush hour between 7:30 AM and 9:30 AM is among the busiest periods on Sydney roadways.
 Considering these factors will enable you to spot traffic congestion and plan accordingly.
 Early resolution of these problems helps you design a more effective strategy that reduces the disturbance of road users.